-Duke of Edinburgh Awards
+The Duke of Edinburgh Awards

 The Bronze Award

-Before the practice expedition we hold a series of training sessions that comprise map reading skills, rucksack packing, putting up tents.
-They also learn how to use a trangia (meths) or a gas stove, some essential first aid and the Countryside Code.
-The expedition takes place locally over two days with an overnight camp in between.
+Before the practice expedition we hold a series of training sessions that comprise map reading skills, route planning and rucksack packing.
+They also learn how to use a meths trangia, erect tents, gain some knowledge of essential first aid and understand the Countryside Code.
+Both the practice and assessed expedition take place locally, over two days, with an overnight camp in between.